This post has been updated for 2020

 So which CRMs integrate with Outlook?
 In this article we outline five leading solutions – or to see personalized CRM recommendations for your business needs, click the image below to get started.

-One of the most cost effective solutions on the market, Insightly lets businesses get up running for $7 per month per user.
+One of the most cost effective solutions on the market, Insightly lets businesses get up running for one cost per month per user.
+There are three pricing tiers: plus, profession, and enterprise; the price increases respectively.
 The interface is easy to use, and the sales pipeline functionality is excellent for the price.
 Moving a prospect to a new stage can trigger automatic notifications to all the reps that need to be in the know.

 Insightly even has some project management features, which help improve collaboration when closing a big sale.